TheSilvered/nest/docs/c_api/c_api-function.md

 **Returns:**

-The new function object or NULL on failure.
-On failure the error is set.
+The new function object or `NULL` on failure.
+The error is set.

 ---